Towards a Robust Deep Neural Network in Texts: A Survey: Discussions

+We have reviewed over 40 published or pre-printed papers on the topic of adversarial example generation.
+In reviewing these attacks, we have some interesting findings, including challenges, which may shed new light on designing more powerful attacks.

+\textbf{Limitation of char-level attacks.} Compared with word-level and sentence-level attacks, the char-level attacks are more obvious to human eyes and easier to be detected by some spelling-check tools.
+Besides, it is difficult to generate an outstanding sample by only modifying one or two characters.
+In most cases, people have to increase the number of modified characters to generate adversarial examples, resulting in reduced imperceptibility and readability.

-In terms of adversarial attacks, there are two major challenges in texts: \begin{itemize} \item[(1)] Adversarial attacks in texts are not practical due to the absence of attacks in physical NLP systems.
-Currently, the majority of studies on adversarial texts is about theoretical models and rarely related to practical applications.
-We have used the adversarial examples presented in recent works\cite{jfsjtdbltw2019,nppmas2016,jgjlmlsyjq2018,maysaebkmskwc2018,jeardldd2018,msjshsym2018,blhlmspbxlws2018,sssm2017,zgwwbldswsk2018} to attack ParallelDots like Figure \ref{isnatncefigure}, but most of the adversarial examples are ineffective and can be correctly classified.
-Only a few samples successfully fool this system, which means that the transferability of these adversarial examples is not good.
-For the physical NLP systems, we have no access to them and query may be limited sometimes, so that transferability is the main choice for attacking these physical applications.
-Hence, the power of transferability is the key factor for practical attacks. \item[(2)] There do not exist well-performed adversarial examples which can fool any DNNs, which is the so-called universality.
-Although Wallace et al.\cite{ewsfnkmgss2019} find input-agnostic sequences which can trigger specific classifications to generate universal adversarial examples, these sequences have an impact on the readability of inputs and the generated samples are offensive in nature. \end{itemize}
+\textbf{The failure of transferability in reality.} Currently, the majority of studies on adversarial texts are about theoretical models and rarely related to practical applications.
+We have used the adversarial examples presented in recent works\cite{jfsjtdbltw2019,nppmas2016,jgjlmlsyjq2018,maysaebkmskwc2018,jeardldd2018,msjshsym2018,blhlmspbxlws2018,sssm2017} to attack ParallelDots like Figure \ref{isnatncefigure}, but most of the adversarial examples are ineffective and can be correctly classified.
+Only a few samples successfully fool this system, which means that the transferability of these adversarial examples is bad.
+For the physical NLP systems, we can not obtain any knowledge of them, and the query may be limited sometimes.
+Hence, transferability is the main choice for attacking these physical applications, which is the key factor for practical attacks.

+\textbf{Lacking general methods.} There are no well-performed adversarial perturbations in texts that can fool any DNN-based model (so-called universal adversarial perturbations).
+Although Wallace \etal{}\cite{ewsfnkmgss2019} find input-agnostic sequences that can trigger specific classifications to generate universal adversarial examples, these sequences impact the readability of inputs, and the generated samples are offensive in nature.